MIRA-KUMAR/Leetcode-Learning/README.md

 Given the root of a binary search tree and a target value, return the value in the BST that is closest to the target.

+# LeetCode 271.
+Encode and Decode Strings

+Design an algorithm to encode a list of strings to a string.
+The encoded string is then sent over the network and is decoded back to the original list of strings.

 # LeetCode 278.
 First Bad Version

 You are a product manager and currently leading a team to develop a new product.
 Unfortunately, the latest version of your product fails the quality check.
 Since each version is developed based on the previous version, all the versions after a bad version are also bad.